DZD-eV-Diabetes-Research/redcap-docker/README.md

 Have a look in the [example section for a minimal docker compose](examples/local_instance_basic)  that you can start right now.

+# REDCap Updates

+On how to update your REDCap with this container image see the dedicated page at [REDCAP_UPGRADE.md](/REDCAP_UPGRADE.md)

 # Container image details

 ## Environment Variables

 see [config_vars_list.md](config_vars_list.md) for all available variables.